Emergence and Correspondence for String Theory Black Holes: Emergence of Black Holes in String Theory

 We can put this in mathematical jargon.
 We think of the linkage as a map $\ell$ from the bottom theory to the top theory.
 Then $\ell$ being non-injective expresses the idea that the novel behaviour or properties in the top theory are insensitive to details at the bottom.
 (Think of coarse-graining; or more generally, of collective variables.)
 If we also write $i_b, i_t$ for the interpretation maps, then epistemic emergence requires that $i_t \circ \ell = i_b$, i.e.~there is a commuting triangular diagram of functions.
 On the other hand, in ontological emergence the diagram is non-commuting: ran$(i_t) \neq$ ran($i_b$).

 Given this distinction between ontological and epistemic emergence, our question about the Strominger-Vafa scenario is: Is the emergence of the black hole from the D-brane system ontological?
 In other words: do novel properties `in the world' arise when following Figure \ref{Adiabatic}'s diagonal emergence arrow from the D-brane to the supergravity description?
 Although a conclusive answer would require full details about interpretation maps etc., we propose that the answer is `Yes'.
-Our reason is twofold, corresponding to the vertical and rightward components of the arrow's direction, respectively.
-First, there may be ontological emergence vertically on the left, in the D-brane system, as the probe-distance is altered---and vertically on the right, as one integrates out degrees of freedom in arriving at the effective description of classical theory.\footnote{This is not a `mere' integrating out of degrees of freedom, as when e.g.~one defines centre-of-mass coordinates for a body, which is a mere change of variables, and for which one does not speak of emergence.
-Rather, one integrates out in such a way that a description of a novel system or situation (changing the coupling, with the corresponding physical effects on the strings) becomes possible.} For consider how the similar, simpler and more familiar case of the emergence of classical thermodynamics from statistical mechanics by coarse-graining can be held to be ontological.
-Second, recall the fact we stressed above: that the duality between open and closed strings is not known to be exact---at least, outside of the AdS/CFT correspondence (cf. the next Section).
-The duality being approximate obviously gives better prospects of novelty, as one moves rightwards as $g_{\sm s}N$ increases.
+Recall the fact we stressed above: that the duality between open and closed strings is not known to be exact---at least, outside of the AdS/CFT correspondence (cf. the next Section).
+An inexact duality would give good prospects of novelty, as one moves rightwards as $g_{\sm s}N$ increases.
 Indeed, the black hole description has the striking novelty that it is a gravitational description, while the D-brane theory has no gravity.\footnote{As we mentioned before, evidence points to the {\it absence} of a duality in the asymptotic region far away from the black hole, as we have assumed in this Section: but the evidence is inconclusive, with some recent hints that the Strominger-Vafa scenario could be extended to be a duality, and so the question remains technically open.
-If it turns out that there is a duality between open and closed strings that is also valid away from the near-horizon limit, then our conclusion in this Section would of course change, and would revert to that of the next Section on AdS/CFT (see Section \ref{adscft}).} Thus, the D-branes do not `turn into' a black hole, but the black hole as a gravitational system emerges, as one turns up the open string coupling $g_{\sm s}N$.
+If it turns out that there is a duality between open and closed strings that is also valid away from the near-horizon limit, then this conclusion would of course change, but then the emergence discussed in the next paragraph is still valid (see also Section \ref{adscft}).} Thus, the black hole as a gravitational system emerges, as one turns up the open string coupling $g_{\sm s}N$.